Alcohol consumption in Ireland

 30% of participants in the latest Healthy Ireland survey do not report consuming alcohol in past 12 months.
 Those most likely to be non-drinkers were women aged 75 years and over (49%) in contrast to 41% of men in the same age group.
 With the exception of older women, there were few overall sex differences in non-drinkers.

-This means that almost one-in-three people aged 15 years and over do not drink at all, with an increase in abstainers from 25% in 2018 to 30% in 2022.
+This means that almost one in three people aged 15 years and over do not drink at all, with an increase in abstainers from 25% in 2018 to 30% in 2022.

 Data on abstention is also available in the 2019–20 Irish National Drug and Alcohol Survey.
 One-quarter of respondents (25.7%) did not consume alcohol in the 12 months prior to the NDAS (defined as non-drinkers).
 Females (28.4%) were more likely than males (23.1%) to be non-drinkers.
 The highest proportion of non-drinkers was in the 65 years and older age group (45.2% of females and 36.6% of males), followed by the 15–24-year-old age group (28.2%).
 The proportion of non-drinkers varied by level of deprivation – 30.0% of those in the most deprived quintile were non-drinkers, compared with 21.4% in the least deprived quintile.